Long Gone Days

-Long Gone Days is a dystopian role-playing video game for Windows, OSX and Linux, being developed by BURA.
-The original demo was written, developed, and illustrated by Camila Gormaz.
-It features the first hour of the story, and was released for Windows and OSX on May 13, 2016.
-The game was released on March 28, 2018.
+Long Gone Days is a role-playing video game for Windows, OSX and Linux developed by This I Dreamt and published by Serenity Forge.
+Written, developed and illustrated by Camila Gormaz, Long Gone Days features a dystopian story in which a young soldier becomes disillusioned for the cause of an operation he was part of, and deserts them to prevent an international war.

-In Long Gone Days, the player controls Rourke, a soldier from an underground unrecognized country named "The Core", after he is deployed to a mission in Kaliningrad, Russia.
-After discovering the truth about the operation he was part of, he decides to desert and find a way to prevent the upcoming war his homeland wants to provoke.
+The original demo featuring the first hour was released for Windows and OSX on May 13, 2016.
+Early access to the game was released in March 2018, and the full version released on PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S in October 2023.

-The demo received mostly positive reviews, praising its writing and art.
-Reviewers especially enjoyed the use of a Morale system to motivate other party members, and the topical issues covered by the plot.
+The game received positive to mixed reviews, with critics praising the art direction and music score but criticizing the pacing of the story.

 Plot

-In an unofficial country named The Core, whose exact location is unknown, every individual is trained from birth for their job to become experts by adulthood.
+In an unrecognized country named The Core, whose exact location is unknown, every individual is trained from birth for their job to become experts by adulthood.
 Rourke, a military sniper who has never visited the surface, is chosen as a last-minute replacement for an operation to aid the Polish forces in Kaliningrad, without much time to review the briefing.

 After the mission of eliminating the targets they were assigned to, Rourke discovers all of them were civilians; and the squad's combat medic Adair reveals that it was actually a false flag operation.
 Rourke is appalled by their actions and by the fact nobody in his squad seems to mind the war crimes they are committing, so he decides to desert.
 Intrigued by his choice, Adair makes up his mind to follow Rourke along.

 Taking advantage of his specialty, Adair reports a false illness that requires transferring Rourke to the nearest field hospital.
 They escape to the opposite direction of their two bases in Kaliningrad, but are quickly discovered after being spotted by drones and fellow soldiers from a nearby base they were unaware of; thus realizing the operation is much bigger than they were informed of.

-The demo ends with Rourke and Adair being chased by their own allies, as they have become deserters and enemies of The Core, while they try to process what are they going to do with their lives from now on.
+With Rourke and Adair being chased by their own allies, as they have become deserters and enemies of The Core, they escape into the nearby city of Kaliningrad, where they meet Lynn and Ivan, both whom have also become disillusioned by the Core's activities.